celestiaorg/docs/docs/nodes/arabica-devnet.md

   DO NOT CURRENTLY EXIST AND THERE ARE NO PUBLIC SALES OR OTHER PUBLIC DISTRIBUTIONS OF ANY MAINNET CELESTIA TOKENS.

-You can request from Arabica Devnet Faucet on the #faucet channel on Celestia's Discord server with the following command:
+You can request from Arabica Devnet Faucet on the #arabica-faucet channel on Celestia's Discord server with the following command:

 ```text